JaredHane98/BQ76952-Jetson-I2C-Driver/README.md

 A BQ76952 driver for Nvidia Jetson.

-Most of the useful commands have been implmented.
+Most of the useful commands have been implemented.